WinVector/rquery/Examples/Substitution/Substitution.md

 | 7 |

-Note: `rquery` `1.3.9` has an issue with `bquote`/`.()` substitution in “imediate mode”, but we are fixing that now.
+Note: `rquery` `1.3.9` has an issue with `bquote`/`.()` substitution in “imediate mode”.
+We have fixed that in later versions.

 ``` r
 d %.>%